metabolomicsworkbench/MetENPAppyter/README.md

 source('path/separate_data.R')<br/>

 # MetENPAppyter
+Credit: An initial version of MetENP appyter was developed by Callie Boskin (https://github.com/callieboskin) based on MetENP jupyter notebook (by Sonal Choudhary, biosonal@gmail.com).
+The appyter was further developed by Sumana Srinivasan and Mano Maurya with help from Daniel Clarke (https://github.com/MaayanLab/appyter).

 Please see the detailed instructions below, some of which may be duplicated for continuity.
-For any questions, please contact: mano@sdsc.edu or susrinivasan@eng.ucsd.edu.
+For any questions, please contact: Mano Maurya (mano@sdsc.edu) or Sumana Srinivasan (susrinivasan@eng.ucsd.edu).

 If python package jupyter, R package MetENP and appyter framework are already installed, please follow these steps.
 To modify the Appyter, edit MetENP_Appyter.ipynb in the MetENPAppyter folder using jupyter command. <br/>
 To run the Appyter (use actual IP address of the machine where MetENPAppyter is installed):<br/>